-- We expect brothers to maintain superior academic standing
+We expect members to maintain superior academic standing

 Also, scholarship in our organization expands outside the classroom and is a part of a larger "always learning" philosophy

-- The brothers demonstrate leadership through service, constantly looking for ways to give back to our community
+The members demonstrate leadership through service, constantly looking for ways to give back to our community

-- The brothers of Phi Sigma Pi naturally develop a culture of fellowship within the organization and a sense of camaraderie
+The members of Phi Sigma Pi naturally develop a culture of fellowship within the organization and a sense of camaraderie

-- Fellowship provides the passion that bonds us not just as members of an organization, but as brothers of a fraternity
+Fellowship provides the passion that bonds us not just as members of an organization, but as companions of a fraternity